About three days before the first day of school, I found myself wandering the empty isles of my local Target looking for leftover school supplies.

 I love my children more than life itself.
 There isn’t anything I wouldn’t do for them.
 Including a happy dance as they walk up to school that first day.
 Two and a half months is a LONG TIME.
 We made good memories this summer – we really did.
 But I have not seen the floor of my pre-teen’s room since June 1st.
 Then there is the fighting, whining, and boredom.
 And why is it during the summer months, doors are no longer an issue?
 Cabinets, pantry, refrigerator, back door.
 All left open for 11 weeks!!

 I am thankful the summer months are over and I have a feeling you are as well.
 This does not mean the school year is all fun and games.
 Early mornings, rushing to leave the house, extracurricular schedules, homework – and the list goes on and on.
-Aside from writing down weekly schedules, giving advice, and sending well wishes to the ones who devote themselves to our little ones, here is a list I feel will help ensure less stress for parents, children, and teachers:
+Aside from writing down weekly schedules, giving advice, and sending well wishes to the ones who devote themselves to our little ones, here are 8 ways to take the stress out for parents, children, and teachers:

 - Leave on time.
 Set your alarm early if you need to.
 Just make it happen.